-- (1) Payment of the grant to the applicant always takes place after completion of the project, the auditing of final costs and providing proof of the approval requirements.
-Proof of the actual cinema release or distribution on German television or on a video-on-demand platform that can be accessed in Germany can also be provided after payment. - (2) In exceptional cases, an application may be made for payment in instalments according to production progress; in this case 40% of the grant will be paid at the start of filming and when financing has been agreed, 40% on completion of the rough cut, with payment of the final 20% once the final costs have been audited.
-Sentence 1 applies to series, with the condition that the rough cut must have been completed for at least 50% of the series.
+- (1) Payment of the grant to the applicant always takes place after completion of the project, the auditing of final costs and the furnishing of proof that the approval requirements have been met.
+Proof of the actual cinema release or distribution on German television or on a video-on-demand platform that can be accessed in Germany can also be provided after payment. - (2) In exceptional cases, an application may be made for payment in instalments in line with production progress; in this case 40 % of the grant will be paid at the start of filming and when financing has been agreed, 40 % on completion of the rough cut, with payment of the final 20 % once the final costs have been audited.
+Sentence 1 applies to series, with the condition that the rough cut must have been completed for at least 50 % of the series.
 With grants for more than 2 million euros, a completion bond or guarantee for the amount paid out must be presented when payment is by instalments.
-A guarantee pursuant to § 31 FFG is excluded.
+No guarantee may be provided pursuant to Sections 65, 86 of the Act on Film Promotion.
 Payment by instalments may only be granted when it has been ensured that the resources paid will be used at once, and within the next six weeks at the latest.
-When applying for payment by instalments, the applicant must prove that this requirement has been met. - (3) An auditor commissioned by the FFA audits the use of resources and the final costs.
-The applicant bears the costs of this. - (4) Payment will be denied - (a) If correct financing of the film project has not been guaranteed; or - (b) If the applicant has breached the principles of economical business management. - (5) A claim to payment may only be assigned or pledged to banks or other financial institutions for the purpose of interim financing.
+When applying for payment by instalments, the applicant must prove that this requirement is met.

+(3) An auditor of final costs stipulated by the German Federal Film Board audits the use of resources and the final costs.
+The applicant bears the costs of the audit.

+(4) Payment will denied

+- (a) if correct financing of the film project has not been guaranteed; or - (b) if the applicant has breached the principles of economical business management. - (5) A claim to payment may only be assigned or pledged to banks or other financial institutions for the purpose of interim financing.

-§ 8.4 Use verification procedure
+Section 8.4 Use verification procedure

-(1) The FFA is responsible for verifying and checking use and for any necessary cancellation of the grant notification and for claiming back the funds.

-(2) In the case of co-productions, the co-producers are jointly and severally liable for repaying the grant in accordance with §§ 421 f. of the German Civil Code (BGB).
+- (1) The German Federal Film Board is responsible for verifying and checking use and for any necessary cancellation of the grant notification and for any recovery of the funds. - (2) In the case of co-productions, the co-producers are jointly and severally liable for repaying the grant in accordance with Sections 421 f. of the German Civil Code (BGB).

-§ 8.5 Compliance with the rules
+Section 8.5 Compliance with the rules

-- (1) The information set out in the application forms and the information in the evidence of use are relevant to the granting of subsidies in accordance with § 264 of the German Penal Code (StGB) in conjunction with § 2 of the German Subsidies Act. - (2) Unless otherwise permitted in these Guidelines, the administrative regulations under §§ 48 BHO and §§ 48 to 49a Administrative Procedures Act (VwVfG) shall apply to the granting, payment and invoicing of the grant and to the verification and checking of use and to any necessary cancellation of the grant notification and claim for repayment of the grant awarded.
-The Federal Audit Office (Bundesrechnungshof) is authorised to conduct audits pursuant to §§ 91, 100 BHO. - (3) With respect to the applicant's duty to provide information, § 70 FFG applies accordingly.
+- (1) The information set out in the application forms and the information in the evidence of use are relevant to the granting of subsidies in accordance with Section 264 of the German Penal Code (StGB) in conjunction with Section 2 of the German Subsidies Act. - (2) Unless otherwise permitted in these Guidelines, the administrative regulations under Section 44 of the Federal Budget Code and Sections 48 to 49a of the Administrative Procedures Act (VwVfG) applies to the granting, payment and invoicing of the grant and to the verification and checking of use and to any necessary cancellation of the grant notification and claim for repayment of the grant awarded.
+The Bundesrechnungshof

+(German Supreme Audit Institution) is authorised to conduct audits pursuant to Sections 91, 100 of the Federal Budget Code.

+(3) With respect to the applicant's duty to provide information, Sections 164 to 169 of the Act on Film Promotion apply accordingly.

-§ 9 Publication and Evaluation
+Section 9 Publication and Evaluation